corda/corda/docs/source/corda-configuration-file.rst

     Currently the defaults in ``/node/src/main/resources/reference.conf`` are as shown in the first example.
 This is currently the only configuration that has been tested, although in the future full support for other storage layers will be validated.

+:h2port: A number that's used to pick the H2 JDBC server port.
+If not set a randomly chosen port will be used.

 :messagingServerAddress: The address of the ArtemisMQ broker instance.
 If not provided the node will run one locally.

 :p2pAddress: The host and port on which the node is available for protocol operations over ArtemisMQ.